SynT8735/Auto-Villager/README.md

-# Auto-Villager
+#Auto Villager

-Minecraft mod that adds trading automation for villagers
+Auto Villager is a simple mod that adds quick trading automation with villagers.